BlackHolePerturbationToolkit/Fast_Self-Forced_Inspirals/index.md

 ## Citation Guideline

-If you make use of this Toolkit module in your work please cite: M. van de Meent, N. Warburton, "Fast Self-forced Inspirals", arXiv:????.?????
+If you make use of this Toolkit module in your work please cite: M. van de Meent, N. Warburton, "Fast Self-forced Inspirals", [arXiv:1802.05281](https://arxiv.org/abs/1802.05281)

 We also ask that if you make use of any of the Toolkit in your research please acknowledge using: